NYU-Wishlists/wishlists/README.md

 Team: Hu Jianyuan, Omer Katz, Sakada Lim, Minh Lai, Doyeon Kong

 ## Setup
-For easy setup, you need to have Vagrant and VirtualBox installed. \n Clone this repo and invoke vagrant:
+For easy setup, you need to have Vagrant and VirtualBox installed.

+Clone this repo and invoke vagrant:
 '''
 git clone